dexterlabora/node-red-nodegen/README.md

 Node generator is a command line tool to generate Node-RED node modules from several various sources, including Open API document and function node's source.
 Using this tool, node developers can dramatically reduce their time to implement Node-RED node modules.

+## Modified for use with Cisco Meraki API

+-- `./templates/swagger/node.js.mustache`
+removed default query parameter handling as it was duplicating data

+-- plan to modify library creation with custom options

 ## Installation

 Install node generator globally to make the `node-red-nodegen` command available on your path: